-On the SSC under Grades & Records > Proof of Enrolment Letters.
+On the Student Service Centre (SSC) under Grades & Records > Proof of Enrolment Letters.

 Important: If you are amending your study permit to allow you to work on or off campus, the letter you provide from UBC must confirm that you meet UBC’s definition of full-time enrolment for immigration purposes.

-Get a Customized Enrolment Letter if you are:
+Get a Customized Enrolment Letter if you meet any of the following:

-- an undergraduate student applying during the summer before you can register for winter courses, OR
+- You are an undergraduate student applying during the summer before you can register for winter courses.

-- a graduate student who is on an authrized leave for immigration purposes
+- You are a graduate student who is on an authrized leave for immigration purposes

-To get your Customized Enrolment Letter, contact your academic advisor or graduate staff/advisor.
+To get your Customized Enrolment Letter, contact your academic advisor or graduate staff or advisor.
 Your letter should include your program, your current status as a student, and your expected completion date.

-Important: Submit both a Letter of Enrolment and Customized Enrolment Letter (If required)
+Make sure you submit both a Letter of Enrolment and Customized Enrolment Letter, if required.

 You must provide a scanned copy of the bio-data page (the page with your name, date of birth, passport number, expiry date, etc.).
 The passport should be the one you used when you applied for your study permit.